 In conclusion, recent advances in climate research confirm the need for a global climate system perspective to interpret the causes of change in African rainfall and their consequences on the environment-a shift in focus from regional land use and land cover and the actions of Africans, to the global distribution of oceanic temperatures, both naturally varying and as influenced by anthropogenic emissions from the industrial north.
-It is hoped that the global community's "mainstreaming of climate in development", i.e. the inclusion of a global climate change perspective in discussions of African development, will result in renewed consideration of issues of environmental justice and the morality of mitigation vs. adaptation strategies.
+It is hoped that the global climate change perspective in discussions of African development, will result in renewed consideration of issues of environmental justice and the morality of mitigation vs. adaptation strategies.

 Acknowledgements Jeffrey Sachs, David Battisti, Polly Ericksen, Tsegay Wolde-Georgis, Jian Lu and Tom Delworth for their encouragement, and for sharing their knowledge.
 Naomi Naik for her technical support, especially for her patience in downloading model output.
 The Intergovermental Panel on Climate Change (IPCC) and the Program for Climate Modeling Diagnosis and Intercomparison (PCMDI) for making the model output available in preparation of the IPCC's 4th Assessment Report.
-The Earth Institute at Columbia University's Cross-Cutting Initiative on Climate and Society (led by Mark Cane, Cynthia Rosenzweig and Steve Zebiak), NOAA (AG: Office of Global Programs grant NA07GP0213, MB: grant NAO30AR4320179), and the David and Lucile Packard Foundation Fellowship (MB, AHS) for their financial support.
+The Earth Institute at Columbia University's Cross-Cutting Initiative on Climate and Society (led by Mark Cane, Cynthia Rosenzweig and Steve Zebiak), NOAA (AG: Office of Global Programs grant NA07GP0213, MB: grant NA030AR4320179), and the David and Lucile Packard Foundation Fellowship (MB, AHS) for their financial support.